purpleidea/flabbergast/flabbergast-manual.md

  - data structures.
 These are rather unnecessary once frames have been accepted as the one true data structure.
  - search and sort algorithms.
 These are built into the language via the fricassée expression.
  - I/O. This is highly discouraged as configurations should be hermetic and the controlling program may have security reasons to restrict access to the world.
 Since there is no way to control the order of operations, output that cause side-effects in the program is discouraged.
-In particular, if writing is permitted, should it happen immediately on evaluation or after success of the whole program (i.e., can a program which produces an error still write).
+In particular, if writing is permitted, should it happen immediately on evaluation or after success of the whole program (_i.e._, can a program which produces an error still write).
    - files.
 Traditional file I/O has too much state to be practical.
 The best compromise would be operations to read and write whole files.
 The write issue still applies.
    - GUIs.
 This is entirely mutable state.
    - databases.
 Read-only queries of databases are probably reasonable as the results can be converted to frames.
 Writing can also be done transactionally, dependent on the success of the whole program.